Antonín Šváb Jr.

 Antonín "Toni" Šváb Jr. (born 9 June 1974) is a Czech former motorcycle speedway rider.
+He earned 4 international caps for the Czech Republic national speedway team.

 Career

+Šváb first rode in the British leagues in 1994 after signing for Exeter Falcons.
+Later in 1996, he rode for Middlesbrough Bears.

 Šváb won a silver medal in the 1999 Speedway World Team Cup for the Czech Republic.
 He has entered in three Individual Under-21 World Championship finals (1993–1995) and has started in the Speedway Grand Prix and the Speedway World Cup.

 In 2001, he won the Argentine Championship.

 On 8 January 2006 Šváb suffered very serious accident during a race in Argentina.
 He spent a month in a coma on life support and after recovery remained partially paralyzed on his left side, his short-term memory was damaged and eventually was given partial invalid retirement.
 In the middle of 2008, reflecting worsened health situation, Šváb decided to end his sport activities.

 Family

-Šváb's father, Antonín Šváb, Sr., also a speedway rider, was the winner of the Individual Ice Racing World Champion title in 1970.
+Šváb's father, Antonín Šváb Sr., also a speedway rider, was the winner of the Individual Ice Racing World Champion title in 1970.